Physical Neural Cellular Automata for 2D Shape Classification: INTRODUCTION

 Many biological systems have the remarkable ability to correctly determine their anatomical structure.
 For example, just through the process of local communication and self-organization, cell groups can determine whether they formed a certain target shape correctly (e.g.\ an organ).
 Furthermore, they can even remodel body parts after damage.
 For example, the tail of a salamander can regrow and remodel into a leg after damage \cite{farinella1956transformation,vieira2020advancements}, and simple organisms such as Hydra and Planaria are capable of complete morphological repair, regardless of which body part is removed \cite{levin2019endogenous,vogg2019model}.
 Their ability to self-classify general anatomy, rather than self-recognise one single target shape allows for variance between individuals, thus making the entire process more robust.
 For instance, the overall function and design of an organ may be the same, but the final specific shape, size or scale between different individuals of a species will vary.

-Artificial engineering systems formed of thousands of individual modules with the ability to infer their own class of shape and then to potentially remodel parts to a form a different class of robot could be desirable in many applications.
-It could be argued that these artificial systems may even have the ability to go beyond nature in terms of morphological adaption to damage or to new environments and tasks by completely re-configuring their body shape.
-Led by the promise of versatile robotic systems the field of modular robotics, i.e.\ multiple robots that are able to communicate with one another to form an overall larger complex shape, has existed for almost 30 years.
+Artificial engineering systems formed of thousands of individual modules with the ability to infer their own class of shape could be desirable in many applications.
+This ability could even enable artificial systems to go beyond nature in terms of morphological adaption to damage or to new environments by completely re-configuring their body shape.
+Led by the promise of versatile robotic systems, the field of modular robotics, has existed for almost 30 years.
 Whilst many of these systems are able to self-recognise and self-reconfigure into a specific target shape, they are missing the inherent robustness present in nature to self-classify \cite{thalamy2019survey}.
-Furthermore, much of the modular robot self-recognition work exists only in simulation and is not proven to work in hardware, limiting its usefulness for real world implementations.
+Furthermore, much of the modular robot self-recognition work exists only in simulation and is not proven to work in hardware, limiting its usefulness for real world implementations and applications.

 In this work, we build on the previous contributions from the world of modular robotics, deep learning and neural cellular automata \cite{mordvintsev2020growing,randazzo2020self}.
 Neural cellular automata are a derivative of the simpler cellular automata and consist of a regular grid of cells where each cell can be in any one of a finite set of states.
 Individual cell states are then updated based on information from their neighbour's states and simple rule sets.
 In neural cellular automata, these simple rules are replaced by trained artificial neural networks.